Dija Baiano

-Djavan de Lima Araujo (born 5 April 1990 in Feira de Santana), commonly known as Dija Baiano, is a Brazilian professional footballer for Al-Bukiryah.
+Djavan de Lima Araujo (born 5 April 1990), commonly known as Dija Baiano, is a Brazilian professional footballer for Al-Bukiryah.

 He has represented Brasiliense, Ipatinga, Volta Redonda, Macaé, Boavista and Treze in national league competitions, and was part of the Volta Redonda team which won 2016 Campeonato Brasileiro Série D.

 He spent time abroad in Qatar with Al-Mesaimeer in 2013–14, and in Saudi Arabia with Al-Orobah in 2018.